Olamidedurodola/video-combinator/README.md

 # Video Combinator

 A powerful, fully client-side video editor that merges **short videos** with speed control, text overlays, and social-media framing.
-No server required — runs entirely in your browser.
+No server required, runs entirely in your browser.

 ## Live Demo